 I also offer a First World War Research Service.

 A British Cavalry Regiment

-The wartime establishment of a British cavalry regiment was 549 which included 26 officers.
+A British cavalry regiment was 549 which included 26 officers.
 An infantry battalion had a greater establishment of 1007 including 30 officers.
 A cavalry regiment was commanded by a Lieutenant Colonel with a Major as second-in-command.
 Three cavalry regiments would form a Cavalry Brigade which included a battery of Royal Horse Artillery firing a 13-pounder field gun.

 Structure of a British Cavalry Regiment

 The 549 officers and men of a cavalry regiment would be divided into:

 - Three Squadrons